Sergie-AGA/web-dev-explorer-next/README.md

 This project aggregates links to a few different GitHub repositories which contain a reusable modular backend projects in diverse programming languages and can be used as templates for new applications.
 It currently includes projects in Node JS, PHP and C#.
 Frontend: Next JS, React JS, JavaScript, Typescript, Tailwind CSS, ShadcnUI, Zustand
 Backend: JavaScript, Node JS, Typescript, Fastify, PostgreSQL, Vitest, Supertest, Prisma, Docker, Zod, PHP, Laravel, C#, .NET, ASP.NET,

+## In Progress - State Mock Endpoint

+# Possible improvements

+This project could benefit from having Storybook to improve how reusable components can be handled